gigachad80/TxtRipper/README.md

 ### 📌 Overview

  *_TxtRipper_* This Ruby script is a utility to fetch the robots.txt file from a given domain or a list.
 It automatically attempts both HTTP and HTTPS, follows redirects, and includes error handling for network issues.
-The script can display the full robots.txt content or filter specifically for Disallow rules, which
+The script can display the full robots.txt content or filter Disallow paths, which can be used for directory brute forcing or fuzzing

 ### 🤔 Why This Name?